himham-jak/new-jak-sound-tool/README.md

 VAGWAD
 ---
 [VAGWAD files](https://jadtech.miraheze.org/wiki/VAGWAD_Files) are dialogue banks of [adpcm](https://github.com/himham-jak/adpcm) recordings in VAGp format.
-They're used in every entry in the series, but Jak and Daxter uses big-endian in some places where the later games use little-endian.
+They're used in every entry in the series, VAG format is even used in [The Lost Frontier](https://ia903409.us.archive.org/view_archive.php?archive=/11/items/jak-and-daxter-the-lost-frontier-pt-emersonlinogames/Jak%20and%20Daxter%20-%20The%20Lost%20Frontier%20PT%20emersonlinogames.iso), but Jak and Daxter uses big-endian in some places where the later games use little-endian.
 VAGWAD files are made up of two parts: a standard sized header and a series of adpcm recordings.

 Related links
 ---